pedro00dk/willow/api/README.md

 GET /api/tracer/languages
 ```

 -   Trace the source code.
     Step counts are not read from the _trace_ JSON, the step counts are only settable through the `--tracer-steps` option, which is then sent to tracers.
-Note that the content structure is similar to tracer request data, except it has the extra language field, and the step field is removed.
+    Note that the content structure is similar to tracer request data, except it has the extra language field, but not the step field, which is provided by the api.

 ```http
 POST /api/tracer/trace